dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 ### Read up more on the Vector3 class

 In the more advance examples that I am writing about in this post I am making heavy use of [Vector3 class features](/2018/04/15/threejs-vector3/).
 This is a major class in threejs that has to do with a state of a vector in 3d space.
-It is useful for many various tasks that have to do with specific points in space, as such it is used for things like the position property of anything based off of the [obect3d base class](/2018/04/23/threejs-object3d/) such a mesh objects.
+It is useful for many various tasks that have to do with specific points in space, as such it is used for things like the position property of anything based off of the [obect3d base class](/2018/04/23/threejs-object3d/) such a [mesh objects](/2018/05/04/threejs-mesh/).

+### Source code can also be found on Github

+The source code examples that I am writing about in this post as well as my [many other posts on threejs](/categories/three-js/) can be found in [my test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-capsule-geometry).

 ## 1 - Basic hello world style example of the capsule geometry